 - The claim being fact checked

-- A summary of the publisher’s fact check finding
+- A snippet of the publisher’s fact check finding

 - A link to the publisher’s article to learn more